akcansoft/FFmpeg-Media-File-Converter/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC License.
 See the [LICENSE](LICENSE) file for details.

 ## Author